CSE student combines physics with biology to tackle Chronic Wasting Disease

 For Christenson, one benefit of working on this project is that it aligns perfectly with his desire to work at the interface of biology and technology, which is where he hopes to continue researching in the future.
 Above all, though, he said it feels great to have an impact on the place he calls home.

 “I see how CWD is spreading throughout my state and how it impacts individual people's livelihoods,” Christenson said.
 “I have friends who own deer.
 I have friends who are hunters.
-When I talk to them, all of the sudden my science affects their lives, and they're really interested in talking with me about it.
+When I talk to them, suddenly my science affects their lives, and they're really interested in talking with me about it.
 I’m learning stuff from them, and they’re learning stuff from me.
 I think in a lot of science, you are researching technology that will be used 15, 20, or 30 years down the road.
 I love how applicable this is now.”

 Story by Olivia Hultgren